robertnowell/fillit/README.md

 ## Detail and Code Examples

-Our implementation relies on a custom data structure which we entitled "t_map" which holds three pairs of x and y variables, in addition to our current square size and how many tetriminos remain to be placed.
+Our implementation relies on a custom data structure which we entitled "t_map" which holds three pairs of x and y variables, in addition to our current map size (this is the square filled with tetromino pieces) and how many tetriminos remain to be placed.
 The following is the main function for our program:

 ```
 int	main(int argc, char *argv[])